A mortgage for residential landlords

 Advantages of blanket loans

-A blanket loan means much less paperwork.
-Instead of making 12 mortgage payments a month, you’d make only one or two.
+Plus, instead of making lots of mortgage payments a month, you’d make only one or two.

 And buying and selling units might be possible with only minor tweaks to your existing blanket mortgage.